Chechen Human Rights Association VAYFOND

 1.7 Legal address of the Association:

-– promote the satisfaction of interests (public, cultural and religious) and needs of the Chechen people and Chechen communities;
+– promote the satisfaction of interests (public, cultural, national and religious) and needs of the Chechen people and Chechen communities;

 – represent interests of the Chechen people in governments and international organizations.